Business Environmental Risk Management: An Introduction

 Risk implies a chance of an adverse outcome.
 Managing environmental risks involves taking steps to reduce the probability of the adverse event and reduce the magnitude of the event should it occur.

 Rather than, or in addition to, reducing the probability of an adverse event, the purpose of risk management may be to reduce the magnitude of an adverse event.
 A breach of a full 13-month lagoon would clearly be a much more adverse event than a breach of a smaller lagoon.
-As a risk management measure, a secondary containment system between the lagoon and a stream would catch a spill from a lagoon so that the magnitude of the environmental problem is reduced.
+As a risk management measure, a secondary containment system between the lagoon and a stream would catch a spill from the lagoon and reduce the magnitude of the environmental problem.

 Some economically justifiable management decisions reduce production risk but increase environmental risk.
 Fall application of inexpensive nitrogen fertilizer fits with some production situations.
 Fall application is more convenient than preplant spring application.
 Considering the potential cost of delaying spring planting due to difficulty in timely nitrogen fertilizer application, fall application can make economic sense.
 However, fall application does increase the probability that the nitrogen will leave the field and harm the environment.
 These situations require trade-offs and experimentation to maximize production efficiency while minimizing negative externalities.